ChristofResults/Project-Assignment-Getting-and-Clleaning-data/README.md

 4.  create a directory "Data" in your project's working directory to store the output from the script
 5.  copy "run_analysis.R" to project working directory
 6.  run script "run_analysis.R"
-7.  the output of this script is stored in the directory "Data" as "tidy_data_full.csv" and "tidy_data_mean_bymeasurement.csv",
+7.  the output of this script is stored in the directory "Data" as "tidy_data_full.csv" and "tidy_data_mean_bymeasurement.csv"
 8.  "result.txt" contains the result as requested by the assignment (using write.table)

 Session Info: